shrapx/ludum_dare_32/README.md

 MOVE: WASD

-SHOOT: SPACE BAR or LEFT MOUSECLICK
+SHOOT: SPACE BAR or LEFT MOUSE BUTTON

-RECHARGE (at a water source): LEFT CONTROL or E
+RECHARGE (at a water source): LEFT CONTROL, or RIGHT MOUSE BUTTON